teamosis/gethugothemes-documentation/content/contentblocks/variables-plugins.md

 You can add or remove third-party plugins from here.
 We create a loop for plugins.
 You can see two plugins loops here, the first one is for `css`, and the last one is for `js`.

 {{< notice note >}}
-Sometimes you need to close the Hugo server and run it again for rendered correctly.
+Sometimes you need to close the Hugo server and run again for rendered correctly.
 {{< /notice >}}

 ### CSS plugins